Updated: May 2022

 What would a dancer's visit to Istanbul be without a "Turkish

 Night" show?
-Unfortunately, now that there are less tourists in Istanbul, many of the big places with dinner shows had to close.
-These pictures from the former Kervansaray are only nostalgia now...
-The last open one is Gar Music Hall.
+Unfortunately, during recent years with less tourists in Istanbul, many of the big places with dinner shows had to close.
+But there are still shows nearly every night at Sultana's where several great dancers are performing, supported by a folklore group.
+Other places in the same style are Gar Music Hall und Tashan Arkat.
 There are also various boats that do dinners shows with dancers on the Bosphorus.

 The events at the Hodjapasha Cultural Centre are worth a visit.
 They have dervish rituals and a spectacular Oriental fantasy show called Rhythm of the Dance.
 It is located in a former hamam which gives a special atmosphere.

-Most of the time I am too busy shopping in Istanbul to take dance classes - but you can contact one of the teachers on my list.
-I highly recommend Serap Su (on the picture above), a great dancer who has taught workshops in many countries.
+Most of the time I am too busy shopping and sightseeing in Istanbul to take dance classes - but you can contact one of the teachers on my list.

 All the adresses an links you need are listed here.